AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 }
 </code></pre>

 There's quite a lot going on here.
 We'll go through it step by step.
 The important thing to grasp here is that the sign of the cross product also tells us if the angle is oriented clockwise or counter clockwise, which we'll use to find the half angle that splits our angle in two.
 And remember, order is important!
 Keeping in mind that sinA90 is the angle formed by the perpendicular (to v1) and v2 (in that order), and sinA is the angle formed by v1 and v2 (in that order).

 If the value of sinA90 is less than 0 then this means that the angle sinA90 has a counter-clockwise orientation. the opposite is also true.
 In essence there's 4 different possibilities depending on how the vectors v1 and v2 are situated with respect to each other.
-Have a look at the badly drawn schematic:
+Have a look at the badly drawn examples:

+<h4> When sinA90 > 0 </h4>
 If sinA90 > 0, then the angle formed by the perpendicular (to v1) and v2 is oriented clockwise.
 In this case there is no need to do anything, and we can simply halve the value of angle to get the correct angle.

+<h4> When sinA90 < 0 </h4>
 If sinA90 is < 0, then this angle is oriented counterclockwise.
 In this case we must distinguish between v1 being before or past v2.
 If the angle is less than 0 then v1 is past v2, and we have to add PI to the angle formed, else we need to subtract the angle from PI.
 Halving this value then yields the correct mid-way angle.

+<h4> Example </h4>
+Here's an example of this in action.
+You'll notice that there is still the case of ABC > 180 which will yield a wrong midway angle:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">